Kosovo entry requirements for India passport holders

 Frequently asked questions

-Extensions are not available for this visa type.
-You must leave before your allowed stay expires.
-Overstaying can result in fines or a ban from re-entering.
+No. Kosovo does not allow visa extensions for Indian nationals.
+You must leave before your visa expires.
+Overstaying can lead to fines or a ban.

 Official sources